rosemckeon/ploidy/README.md

 **An Individual-Based Model (IBM) written in R.**

 This model simulates plant populations over time in order to try and understand the prevalance of genome duplication (polyploidy) that we see in flowering plants (angiosperms).
-In particular it focuses on one specific question: *How does disturbance on a landscape affect the establishment of new polyploid plant species?*
+In particular it focuses on one specific question:

+> *How does disturbance on a landscape affect the establishment of new polyploid plant species?*

+By simulating, genetically explicit individuals (plants), on a landscape which can be disturbed, this model can be used to test which of the core benefits and costs to polyploidy most effect their establishment patterns in disturbed versus undisturbed environments.

 ## Installation